Onsongo254/airbnb-clone-project/README.md

 ### 📄 Documentation & Planning
 Includes well-maintained README files, API documentation, and database design plans.
 Clear documentation supports team collaboration and eases onboarding for new developers.

+## 🔐 API Security

+Securing backend APIs is critical to protecting user data, financial transactions, and maintaining the integrity of the platform.
+The Airbnb Clone project incorporates the following key security measures:

+### ✅ Authentication
+We use **JWT (JSON Web Tokens)** to authenticate users.
+Each user must log in to receive a token, which is required for accessing protected endpoints.
+This ensures that only verified users can interact with personal data and sensitive features.

+### 🔓 Authorization
+Role-based access control is enforced to distinguish between guests and hosts.
+For example, only hosts can manage property listings, and only guests can book properties.
+This prevents unauthorized actions and preserves data ownership boundaries.

+### 🚫 Rate Limiting
+API rate limiting is applied to restrict the number of requests a user can make in a given time frame.
+This protects the system from abuse, brute-force attacks, and ensures fair usage across users.

+### 🔒 Data Encryption
+Sensitive data such as passwords are hashed using secure algorithms (e.g., bcrypt).
+All communication between clients and the server is encrypted via HTTPS to prevent man-in-the-middle attacks.

+### 🛡️ Input Validation & Error Handling
+Strict input validation is implemented to prevent SQL injection, XSS, and other common attack vectors.
+Errors are handled gracefully without exposing internal logic or stack traces to users.

+---

+### Why Security Matters

+- **Protecting User Data**: Personally identifiable information (PII) like names, emails, and passwords must be safeguarded to maintain user trust and comply with data protection regulations.
+- **Securing Payments**: Payment transactions involve sensitive financial data that must be protected to prevent fraud and unauthorized access.
+- **Maintaining Platform Integrity**: Proper authentication and authorization prevent malicious users from altering, deleting, or accessing resources they shouldn't.
+- **Ensuring Availability**: Rate limiting and secure coding practices help defend against DDoS attacks and application crashes, keeping the platform reliable and responsive.